IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 PIDs
 ----

 PIDs is short for Persistent IDentifiers.
 Examples include DOI or Handle.
+There are some additional PID operations listed in the :doc:`/admin/dataverses-datasets` section of the Admin Guide.

 Get Info on a PID
 ~~~~~~~~~~~~~~~~~